ZhongyangMA/ZhongyangMA.github.io/_posts/2018-02-07-Elasticsearch-from-Concept-to-Actual-Deployment.md

 }'
 ```

-The config items are: slow log query, slow log fetch, show log index.
+The config items are: slow log query, slow log fetch, slow log index.
 To check your settings:
 > GET  ip:port/your_index/_settings?pretty

 2.Each index should be set separately, that is: